Consumer Medicine Information

 your doctor/pharmacist have told you to stop using it

 There are two versions of Bricanyl Turbuhaler which both deliver the same amount of

 terbutaline sulfate (active ingredient) to the patient in each inhalation:

 Original M2 version - 100 inhalations which contains the active ingredient only.

 It does not contain any other ingredients.

-The Turbuhaler is made up of plastic parts.
+The Turbuhaler is a dry powder inhaler which is made up of plastic parts.